Are you moving to a new office or just planning to mix things up in your current one? Read our guide on how to make an office seating plan that works.

 - First add the permanent structures including walls, windows, doorways and any obstructions

 - Include outdoor areas as well as the indoor rooms

 - Try placing office equipment, seating and decor as you initially envisioned to see how it actually looks on the page

-- Shift things around and experiment with different permutations
+- Shift things around and experiment

 - Be prepared to revisit the plan once it’s been implemented – some logistical difficulties will only present themselves once employees actually trial the system!